-While many people switch home loans to reduce their monthly outgoings, others do it purely to unlock equity in their property.
+Remortgaging to release equity is a very popular reason why people remortgage.
+While many of The Mortgage Broker customers switch home loans to reduce their monthly outgoings, others do it purely to unlock equity in their property.
 The longer you’ve had your mortgage for, the more likely it is you could have substantial equity in your home.

 Equity is the term given to the amount of the property you own.
 For example, if your property is worth £300,000 and you have a mortgage outstanding of £260,000, that would mean you had £40,000 equity in that property.

 Now, if we apply this to the idea of remortgaging your property, we can see how taking out a larger mortgage to replace the existing one would release some of that equity.
 Given the above example, you may wish to unlock £20,000 of the equity to complete some home improvements.
 This might mean a loft conversion or new kitchen, or perhaps a selection of smaller improvements.
 If your plans could lead to an increased property value, this could turn out to be a good investment in your home to take advantage of in future, too.
 (However, there is often a ceiling value for properties in a specific area, so bear this in mind.)

 Of course, if you are considering doing this, you should make sure you can afford the higher repayments that may be incurred as a result of the larger mortgage.
 That said, if your current fixed rate deal is about to end, there is a chance you could find a better fixed rate deal for the larger loan amount.
 Again, the trick is to search as much of the market as possible – something that is far easier to do with the help of one of our professional advisers.

 What happens when remortgaging?